 Policies & action

-We rate Saudi Arabia’s policies and actions against modelled domestic pathways as “Critically Insufficient”.
-This rating indicates that Saudi Arabia’s policies and action in 2030 reflect minimal to no action and are not at all consistent with limiting warming to 1.5°C. If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.
+CAT rates Saudi Arabia’s policies and actions compared to fair share as "Highly Insufficient."
+This rating indicates that Saudi Arabia’s policies and action in 2030 lead to rising, rather than falling, emissions and are not consistent with limiting warming to 1.5°C. If all countries were to follow Saudi Arabia’s approach, warming could reach over 3°C and up to 4°C.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.